dotnet/wcf/release-notes/SupportedFeatures-v1.0.0-rc2.md

 ------------

 #### Security_Message
-&ensp;&ensp; Support for Message Security in WCF on CoreFx has not yet been added.
+&ensp;&ensp; Message Security is not supported in WCF on .NET Core.

 #### NTLM Authentication
 &ensp;&ensp; Support is built into CentOS, RedHat and Mac OS X but it hasn't been tested yet.